 - The side condition Ês/Iot ≥ -3dB is fulfilled for the RSs configured for bfd-and-RLM for the PSCell being activated

-- The SSB measured remains detectable according to the cell identification conditions specified in clause 9.2.
+- The SSB associated with the TCI state remains detectable according to the cell identification conditions specified in clause 9.2.

 - Otherwise, the TCI state is unknown.